sarahduve/simons/README.md

 download the nucleotide specified in the cli command to a file for simplicity (and to finish part 2 in time).

-For a real project I'm sure I would have created a nucleotide model and stored in Postgres in order to utilize full text search (or Postgres + Elasticsearch) I also would have likely used Celery in order to handle the larger sequence retrieval and processing in the background to avoid rate limiting issues via automatic retries and exponential backoff, but I'm sure I would also have an API key in order to avoid the public API's 3 second rate limit.
-In order to benefit from this in part 1 however, I probably would have had to move away from the simplicity of the DRF API ui in order to notify the user that a nucleotide was ready for searching (although Celery's Flower could be use for tracking in a pinch).
-I also wanted to do a simple visual representation of where the individual pattern results occured in the sequence, but I didn't get to it.
+For a real project, I'm sure I would have created a nucleotide model and stored in Postgres in order to utilize full-text search (or Postgres + Elasticsearch) I also would have likely used Celery in order to handle the larger sequence retrieval and processing in the background to avoid rate-limiting issues via automatic retries and exponential backoff, but I'm sure I would also have an API key in order to avoid the public API's 3-second rate limit.
+In order to benefit from this in part 1 however, I probably would have had to move away from the simplicity of the DRF API ui in order to notify the user that a nucleotide was ready for searching (although Celery's Flower could be used for tracking in a pinch).
+I also wanted to do a simple visual representation of where the individual pattern results occurred in the sequence, but I didn't get to it.
 If users frequently search for the same pattern in the same nucleotide, I would also consider caching the results.

 ## Package decisions
-* DRF for the simplicity of the built-in API UI, including pagination
+* [DRF](https://www.django-rest-framework.org/) - for the simplicity of the built-in API UI, including pagination
-* tqdm for to make up for the long download times of the large sequence without any user feedback
+* [tqdm](https://github.com/tqdm/tqdm) - to make up for the long download time of the large sequence via cli without any user feedback